- About Us

 AFTER THE ONLINE APPLICATION HAS BEEN COMPLETED, YOU MUST PRINT AND SIGN THE APPLICATION.
 The form should be printed on two separate sheets of paper.
 Two sided-printing will not be accepted by BLS.

-You will submit your visa application form and additional requirements IN-PERSON to the appropriate Indian Visa Application Center that you have identified for your region in Step 1.
+You will submit your visa application form and additional requirements to the appropriate Indian Visa Application Center that you have identified for your region in Step 1.
 The processing of visa applications is jurisdictional, so you must submit your materials to your assigned application center, which is dictated by your present location.
 Please see addresses below.

 MAKE A COPY OF ALL VISA APPLICATION FORMS AND MATERIALS FOR YOUR RECORDS